 What is Cutco

 Cutco Knives is a manufacturer and distributor of high-quality kitchen cutlery, knives, and kitchen accessories.
-They also produce and sell sporting, hunting and pocket knives.
+They also produce and sell sporting, hunting, and pocket knives.

-Founded in 1949, Cutco (a joint venture between Alcoa and Case Cutlery originally called Alcas Corporation) manufactures their products in Olean, New York (visitor center and factory pictured below).
+Founded in 1949, Cutco (a joint venture between Alcoa and Case Cutlery originally called Alcas Corporation) manufactures its products in Olean, New York (visitor center and factory pictured below).
 Today, they claim to be in the homes of 16 million satisfied customers.

 Cutco is what’s called a single-level direct sales company.
-Contrary to what some have said, they are not a multi-level-marketing company, or a pyramid scheme.
+Contrary to what some have said, they are not a multi-level marketing company or a pyramid scheme.
 As a Cutco Sales Rep, you cannot establish a downline and earn commissions from them.

-In the early days, Cutco had hundreds of these small, independent, direct-sellers.
+In the early days, Cutco had hundreds of these small, independent, direct sellers.